nixprime/cpsm/README.md

   - Query "", current file "kernel/signal.c":

-    - cpsm: "include/asm-generic/signal.h"; 4.733ms (14.500ms with 1 thread)
+    - cpsm: "include/linux/signal.h"; 2.838ms (10.242ms with 1 thread)

     - All others: same as above

-    - "signal" is a significantly more common prefix; cpsm doesn't get what I would consider the best match ("include/linux/signal.h") but it's impossible to choose between these two results without knowledge of the Linux kernel's source layout. (cpsm does pick that file as the second-best match.)
+    - "signal" is a significantly more common prefix, but cpsm gets probably the best match (although this is largely luck; "include/linux" is shorter than the other likeliest possibility, "include/asm-generic", and all else being equal cpsm prefers shorter matches on the grounds that it's easier to add more characters to select a longer match.)

   - Query "x86/", current file "kernel/signal.c":

-    - cpsm: "arch/x86/kernel/signal.c"; 5.762ms (20.883ms with 1 thread)
+    - cpsm: "arch/x86/um/signal.c"; 1.932ms (6.693ms with 1 thread)

     - ctrlp-cmatcher: "arch/x86/Kbuild"; 25.034ms